jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Linux.md

 	`sudo apt install ./{{ site.download_file_names.deb-gui }}` (or for Raspberry Pi etc. as above)
 1. Once installed, you can delete the file and close any console windows.

-Note that if you need to upgrade Jamulus to a newer version, just download the new .deb file and re-install as above.
+**Upgrades:** If you need to upgrade Jamulus to a newer version, just download the new .deb file and re-install as above.

 ### Other distributions